nicochulo2001/project-mmee/documentation.md

 # Hybrid Mechanics
 Hydrid Mechanics (or Metadata Mechanics) are a new pseudotype of mechanic I've added: Depending on how you define them, you can use them to retrieve information for either a condition or a skill.
 Both conditions and skills flow from top to bottom, which means you can use their value in any of the conditions and skills listed above that support it.
-Those that support it offer `metavalue` in replacement of a certain field (you shouldn't declare both).
+For those that support it, simply add `M` behind the specified field (for example, `value` becomes `valueM`).
+You can declare both variants at the same time but it is not at all recommended.

 ### SetEntityMetadata
 **Syntax:**